rgadon107/Zapier/wiki.md

 Move your cursor over the name of a Zapier Table and click the table name to open it.
 The table will open in the same browser tab as the Tables landing page.

-### Navigate from an open Zapier Table back to the Tables landing page
+### Navigate From an Open Zapier Table Back to the Tables Landing Page

 ![Zapier_Tables_table_navigation_items](/images/Zapier_Tables_table_nav_items.png)